Pub/Sub at the edge with Fanout

 To use Fanout, you need a paid Fastly account containing a compatible Compute service.
 A free trial can be enabled in the 'Fanout' section of the service configuration options in the web interface.

-There are many different ways of using Fanout, but using a fully featured starter kit is a good option if you'd like to quickly see what it can do.
+There are many different ways of using Fanout, but to quickly see what it can do, use one of the fully-featured Compute starter kits:

 Create a project from template